WHOIGit/Rshinypresentation/worksheet.md

 Operation not allowed without an active reactive context.
 (You tried to do something that can only be done from inside a reactive expression or observer.)
 ~~~

 Shiny is very clear about what the error is: we are trying to access a reactive variable outside of a reactive context.
 To fix this, we can use the `observe({})` function to access the `input` variable.
-Inside the server, replace `print(input$priceInput)` with `observe({ print(input$priceInput) })`, and now the app should run fine.
-Note that this `observe({})` statement *depends* on `input$priceInput`, so whenever you change the value of the price, the code inside this `observe({})` will run again, and the new value will be printed.
+Inside the server, replace `print(input$lengthInput)` with `observe({ print(input$lengthInput) })`, and now the app should run fine.
+Note that this `observe({})` statement *depends* on `input$lengthInput`, so whenever you change the value of the length, the code inside this `observe({})` will run again, and the new value will be printed.
 This is actually a very simple yet useful debugging technique in Shiny: often you want to know what value a reactive variable holds, so you need to remember to wrap the `cat(input$x)` or `print(input$x)` by an `observe({})`.

 So far we only saw one reactive variable: the `input` list.
 You can also create your own reactive variables using the `reactive({})` function.
 The `reactive({})` function is similar to `observe({})` in that it is also a reactive context, which means that it will get re-run whenever any of the reactive variables in it get updated.
 The difference between them is that `reactive({})` returns a value.
-To see it in action, let's create a variable called `priceDiff` that will be the difference between the maximum and minimum price selected.
-If you try to naively define `priceDiff <- diff(input$priceInput)`, you'll see the same error as before about doing something outside a reactive context.
-This is because `input$priceInput` is a reactive variable, and we can't use a reactive variable outside a reactive context.
+To see it in action, let's create a variable called `lengthDiff` that will be the difference between the maximum and minimum price selected.
+If you try to naively define `lengthDiff <- diff(input$lengthInput)`, you'll see the same error as before about doing something outside a reactive context.
+This is because `input$lengthInput` is a reactive variable, and we can't use a reactive variable outside a reactive context.
 Since we want to assign a value, we use the `reactive({})` function.
 Try adding the following line to your server:

 ```r
 priceDiff <- reactive({